Zimbabwe Horse Safari

 The Horses

 Our horses are a cherished part of the family, well-loved and cared for.
 Some have been rescued from abandoned farms and, despite their rough starts, are gentle and affectionate.
-We are home to over 20 horses, including a mix of thoroughbreds, Boerperds, and bush ponies, all well-suited to the bush environment.

 Some of our rescue horses have past injuries that prevent them from being ridden, but we still give them the love and care they deserve, practicing holistic healing with all of our horses.